12567 WHITE PLAINS RDMILAN, IN 47001

-AMAZING rare opportunity for a horse property of this quality so close to CVG international airport (+/-30min) and downtown Cincinnati!
-PLEASE note the 7 stall DRIVE in barn w/complete tack rm & allows 24/7 access to pasture.
+NEW PRICE and rare opportunity for a horse property of this quality so close to CVG international airport (+/-30min) and downtown Cincinnati!
+PLEASE note the 7 stall (awesome boarding income potential$$) DRIVE in barn w/complete tack rm & allows 24/7 access to pasture.
 WOW to this-Riding ring, high tensil vinyl fencing, multi pastures & trails, tack shop is a 5min walk.
 Since purchase, seller added city water, HUGE addition Great Rm, oversized gar w/3 kennels w/ac & direct access to fenced yard.
-UNMATCHED amenities - call anytime for info
+UNMATCHED amenities

 |Bedroom 1:||19 x 16 (Level: 2)|